Optimal Rates for Feasible Payoff Set Estimation in Games: Conclusions

 \section{Conclusions}

 In this paper, we study the problem of learning from demonstrations the payoff sets that are compatible with an unknown, possibly approximate, equilibrium.
 We derived tight minimax rates by providing matching lower and upper bounds.
 As we highlighted, these results required careful considerations on the geometry of the set of feasible payoffs.
 Our work paves the way for several promising directions for future research.
 For instance, it would be interesting to extend these results beyond the notion of approximate Nash equilibrium to broader solution concepts, such as correlated equilibria.
+Another line of possible research, instead, could aim to extend these results beyond bimatrix games with a finite number of actions.
+Indeed, in several games the set of actions for each player is an infinite set.
 Furthermore, in this work, we assumed that the strategy profiles $(x,y)$ are fixed.
 Future research should focus on the case where strategy profiles are evolving, and players are learning the game through regret minimization.
 Finally, we note that our analysis is instance-independent.
 In the future, it would be exciting to develop instance-dependent lower and upper bounds that directly depend on the unknown strategy profiles $(x,y)$.
-Here, one could take inspiration from the optimal instance-dependent results available in the bandit literature, see, \eg \citet{garivier2016optimal}.
+Here, one could take inspiration from the optimal instance-dependent results available in the bandit literature \citep[\eg][]{garivier2016optimal,poiani2026pure}.
+In particular, in \citet{poiani2026pure}, the authors deals with optimal instance-dependent rates for problems that admits an infinite set of (euclidean) answers.
+In the future, it would be interesting to extend these results to the inverse learning problem that we presented in this work.